Baltimore Otoplasty (ear pinning)

 Otoplasty is ear surgery, sometimes referred to as ‘ear pinning,’ and is often performed to change the shape and/or position of the ears.
 It can be performed on one ear or both ears.
 In most cases, ear cartilage is reduced so that the ears appear closer to the head.

-Dr. Rodriguez enhanced his surgical skills in performing the Otoplasty procedure while doing a visiting fellowship with Dr. Burt Brent, an expert surgeon and author in Ear surgery.
 Here in Baltimore, Dr. Rodriguez performs ear surgery under monitored IV sedation instead of General anesthesia.
-Using this milder form of anesthesia allows patients to recover faster, have less nausea following surgery, as well as decrease the risk of some complications.
+Using this milder form of anesthesia allows you to recover faster, have less nausea following surgery, and decrease the risk of some complications.

 What problems does Otoplasty address?

-I keep my hair long to hide my ears - a Maryland patient
+I keep my hair long to hide my ears

 Ear surgery is often performed to correct prominent or 'floppy' ears.
 The Otoplasty procedure pins the ears back so that they have a better natural proportion to the head.
 Prominent ears are due to an unusually large cartilage bowl, common in people of Irish or Scottish heritage, while "lop" ears are due to a weakness in the cartilage of the upper ear lobe where the upper part flops down instead of lying near the head.
-Some patients have both a large cartilage bowl as well as weakness of the cartilage.
-Treatment involves the surgical repair of the deformed cartilage.

 Patients seeking otoplasty often complain of these symptoms: